Generalized Clausius inequalities and entanglement production in holographic two-dimensional CFTs: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Costas Bachas, Giuseppe Policastro, Mukund Rangamani and Ronak Soni for valuable discussions.
-The research of TK and PR is supported by NRF Postdoctoral Fellowships.
+The research of PR is supported by the NRF Postdoctoral Fellowship.
 The research of AM has been supported by Fondecyt grant 1240955.